FrancesCoronel/personal-website-v3/_posts/2015-06-13-first-week-at-fullstack-academy.md

 Day Five - Friday
 -----------------

 -   People still seem shy and/or tired to participate too much.
-Can’t tell which.
+Can't tell which.
--   I feel if I act too interested, I’ll lose cred.
+-   I feel if I act too interested, I'll lose cred.
 8-)
 -   Ladies lunch today.
 This was nice to be part of.
 The tech industry is **pretty** one-sided after all.
 -   Met some seniors today.
 Not literal seniors (old folks).